 Spouting water since 1902, the well located at Flowing Well Park has become a staple for travelers and locals looking to fill their containers for a refreshing drink.
 The water comes from an underground reservoir at a rate of 15 gallons-per-minute

 After you are hydrated, take a stroll on the nature trail that runs along the Cool Creek; perfect for small children, dogs, and those looking for a serene hike.

 The Carmel Farmers Market happens every Saturday from 8:00 – 11:30 am.
 As we enjoy living like the locals while we travel, we think one of the best ways to do that is by visiting the neighborhood farmer’s market.

 The bounty at the Farmer’s Market is quite impressive.
-Endless stands of produce, blooms, food vendors, and artisans attracts your attention and your dollars.
+Endless stands of produce, blooms, food vendors and artisans attract your attention and your dollars.
 Live music drifts through the air giving it a vibrant ambiance and makes it difficult to leave.
-After snagging lip smacking BBQ from Rosie’s, we noodled around to find fresh peaches, hot sauces, and more.
+After snagging lip-smacking BBQ from Rosie’s, we noodled around to find fresh peaches, hot sauces, and more.
 We even ended up leaving with twelve ears of the best sweet corn to take back home with us!